 To the East:

-To the East: Exactly 60 miles on Highway 160 East is Pagosa Springs.
-This town is home to The Springs Resort & Spa offering a relaxing atmosphere with 25 different soaking pools fed from the world’s deepest geothermal hot springs.
-Wolf Creek Ski Area, is just past the summit of Wolf Creek pass, 25 miles north of Pagosa Springs.
-With “the most snow in Colorado”, powder days are common here and the hot springs make for a great stop afterwards!
+Exactly 60 miles on Highway 160 East is Pagosa Springs.
+This town is home to The Springs Resort and Spa offering a relaxing atmosphere with 25 different soaking pools fed from the world’s deepest geothermal hot springs.
+Wolf Creek Ski Area, is just past the summit of Wolf Creek Pass, 25 miles north of Pagosa Springs.
+With “the most snow in Colorado”, powder days are common here and the hot springs make for a great stop afterward!

-To the South: Ignacio is just 30 minutes to the south east of Durango and is home to the Sky Ute Casino & Resort.
+Ignacio is just 30 minutes to the southeast of Durango and is home to the Sky Ute Casino and Resort.
 Perfect for winter days too cold to be outside, their Thunder Lanes Bowling Alley, arcade, casino, and restaurant offer fun for the whole family.
 An hour south of Durango, across the state line, is Farmington, New Mexico.
-The closest “big city” you can enjoy shopping at big-name stores, New Mexican food, and escaping some of the snow chill.
+In the closest “big city” you can enjoy shopping at big-name stores, New Mexican food, and escaping some of the snow chills.

-To the West: Being so close to the Four Corners National Monument, Utah and Arizona are just a few hours away.
-However, the closest destination city is Moab, which is about 3 hours north west of Durango.
-Moab is an outdoorsy town with Jeep tours, camping, skydiving, and gateway to Arches National Park.
-Canyonlands National Park is also close by and is a stunning high desert-scape.
-While generally receiving much less snow that Colorado, the temperatures can still get below freezing.
+Being so close to the Four Corners National Monument, Utah, and Arizona are just a few hours away.
+However, the closest destination city is Moab, which is about 3 hours northwest of Durango.
+Moab is an outdoorsy town with Jeep tours, camping, skydiving, and a gateway to Arches National Park.
+Canyonlands National Park is also close by and is a stunning high desert scape.
+While generally receiving much less snow than in Colorado, the temperatures can still get below freezing.